-“Whatever,” said the waitress and turned her back on him.
-“One club,” she shouted to Bill through the open window to the kitchen.
+“Whatever,” she said, turning her back on him.
+“One Club,” she called out to Bill in the kitchen.

 The man dressed as a piñata turned back to his counter mate.
 She was looking at him through the sides of her eyes, her head still pointed at the kitchen ahead of her.

-“Fear not, dear lady,” the man dressed as a piñata said.
+“Fear not, dear lady,” said the man dressed as a piñata.
 “Deep down, I am no different than you.”